-Modern Warfare 2 beta platforms and how to get a code
+Modern Warfare 2 beta release times and how to get a code

 Call Of Duty Modern Warfare 2 is set to launch October 28 on PlayStation, Xbox, and PC.
 Much like previous games in the series, there will be a beta, where players will get the chance to try it out before launch.

 These open beta tests usually occur a couple of months before launch, and are an opportunity for players to provide feedback that helps the devs tweak the game for launch.
-This time around, Activision is keeping fairly quiet about the finer points related to the Modern Warfare 2 open beta.
+This time around, Activision has revealed the release date for mid-late September.

 We’ve included everything we know so far in this guide.
 You’ll find info on accessing the beta, and how you can get yourself a code for when it goes live.
 As more details are revealed, we’ll be sure to update this page.

-When is the Modern Warfare 2 beta?
+Modern Warfare 2 beta release times

-At the time of writing, Activision has yet to confirm the Modern Warfare 2 beta release date.
-Previously, the betas for mainline Call Of Duty games have come in August, so it’s safe to expect the same here.
-For now however, there’s been no official word, so hold tight for more info.
+Over the course of the CDL event that aired August 7, Activision released a bunch of info on the Call Of Duty Modern Warfare 2 open beta.
+You’ll find the release date timings below:

 The beta will be available on PC, Xbox One/ Series X|S and PS4/PS5.